jr2998/stock-tracker/README.md

 ---

-## Simulated portfolio
+## Portfolio

-The portfolio starts with $1,000,000 in cash and follows simple rules:

-- **Buy** stocks graded A or B (score ≥ 65), weighting allocations based on grade
+The portfolio starts with $1,000,000 and holds the top 25 stocks by score, allocated proportionally to conviction.
+Positions are held for the long term — the weekly run does the minimum necessary to keep the portfolio healthy, not routine rebalancing.

+### Construction

+At initialisation, capital is allocated across the top 25 eligible stocks (score ≥ 65) using score-weighted sizing.
+A stock scoring 88 receives meaningfully more capital than one scoring 70 — not just proportionally more, but with a super-linear exponent (`score^1.5`) that rewards top-tier conviction.
+Individual positions are capped at 10% and floored at 1.5%, then renormalised to sum to 100%.

+### Weekly behaviour

+The weekly run has three narrowly-scoped actions:

-- **Sell** any holding whose grade drops to C (score < 52), recycling proceeds back to cash
+**Sell** — a position is sold only when its grade drops below C (score < 52), indicating genuine fundamental deterioration.
+Price movements alone never trigger a sell.

-- **Benchmark** tracks SPY normalised to the same $1M start
+**Trim** — a position is trimmed only when its market value grows beyond 2× its original target dollar allocation.
+Short-term gains (positions held less than 365 days) are protected from trimming even at this threshold, since the tax cost of realising a short-term gain typically outweighs the portfolio benefit.

+**Fill** — any slot vacated by a sell or trim is immediately filled with the highest-scoring eligible stock not already held, up to the 25-position cap.
+Existing positions are never topped up week-to-week.

+A normal week with no grade changes and no extreme price moves produces zero trades.

+### Daily behaviour

+Every weeknight, prices are refreshed for all held positions and the SPY benchmark is updated.
+No trades are executed.

+### Performance Tracker

-Portfolio rebalancing happens weekly during the full scrape.
-Daily price updates keep holding valuations current between scrapes without triggering any trades.
-The Performance Tracker page shows the portfolio value over time, current holdings with cost basis and gain/loss, and a full trade history.
+The Performance Tracker page shows portfolio value vs S&P 500 (SPY) from inception, current holdings with cost basis, gain/loss, current weight vs target weight, and days held, plus a full trade history log.

 ---